On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Fibre type in characteristic

 \begin{Corollary} Let $S$ be an elliptic K3 surface over $k$ with a fibre of type $I_{14}^*$.
 Then $S$ is supersingular if and only if $p\equiv 3\mod 4$. \end{Corollary}

-\emph{Proof:} By Thm.~\ref{thm}, $S$ arises from the corresponding elliptic K3 surface $S_0$ over $\Q$ by reduction.
-Since $S_0$ is a singular K3 surface (i.e.~$\rho(S_0)=20$), it is modular by a result of Livn\'e \cite[Rem.~1.6]{L}.
+\emph{Proof:} By Proposition~\ref{Prop:14}, $S$ arises from the corresponding elliptic K3 surface $S_0$ over $\Q$ by reduction.
+Since $S_0$ is a singular K3 surface (i.e.~$\rho(S_0)=20$), it is modular by a result of Livn\'e \cite[Remark~1.6]{L}.
 The associated newform of weight $3$ has CM by $\Q(\sqrt{-1})$.
-(In fact, it is easily shown to have level $16$ (cf.~\cite[Tab.~1]{S-CM}).)
-This implies that the characteristic polynomial of Frobenius on $H_{\acute{e}t}^2(S, {\Q}_\ell)$ has all zeroes of the shape (root of unity) $\times p$-power if and only if $p\equiv 3\mod 4$.
-Hence the Corollary follows from the Tate Conjecture \cite{Tate-C} which is known for elliptic K3 surfaces.
+(In fact, it has level $16$ (cf.~\cite[Table~1]{S-CM}).)
+This implies that the characteristic polynomial of Frobenius on $H_{\acute{e}t}^2(S, {\Q}_\ell)$ has all zeroes of the shape $\zeta p$ for some root of unity $\zeta$ if and only if $p\equiv 3\mod 4$.
+Hence the Corollary follows from the Tate conjecture \cite{Tate-C} which is known for elliptic K3 surfaces by \cite{ASD}.